-Starting from $4.99 per month, you can charge as much as you wish for subscriptions, as there is no upper limit to what you can charge.
+Starting from $4.99 per month, the maximum you can charge your fans for subscriptions is $49.99.
 You could request a monthly fee of $20 thousand if you really wanted but you would risk not having any subscribers.
 The minimum amount your fans can tip you is $5.

 Whenever you sell any subscription to a viewer, OnlyFans gives you 80 per cent of the payment received.
 OnlyFans says that the 20 per cent fee they charge is to cover the payment processing, hosting and “all other associated costs with running the OnlyFans website and apps,” which seems fair.